-Fabry disease is a progressive, inherited lysosomal storage disorder caused by an enzyme deficiency.
-The disease causes accumulation of specific lipids in tissues including the central nervous system, heart, kidneys, and skin.
+An estimated 3,000 people in the U.S. are currently diagnosed with Fabry disease, more than any other country.
+Fabry disease is a progressive, inherited lysosomal storage disorder caused by deficiency of an enzyme called alphagalactosidase A (alpha-Gal A), which is the result of mutations in the GLA gene.
+The disease causes accumulation of specific lipids, primarily GL-3, in tissues including the heart, kidneys, central nervous system, and skin.
 This abnormal accumulation can lead to debilitating consequences including pain, kidney failure, heart disease, and stroke.